nibrivia/helpq/README.md

 ## Installation

-You can install helpq from github with:
+You can install helpq from [Github](https://github.com/nibrivia/helpq) with:

 ```R
 # install.packages("devtools")